Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 First, on your Tuleap server, in one of your project, you need to create a new :ref:`OAuth2 app <openidconnect_provider_client_registration>`.
 The app will ask for a callback URL.
 This callback URL is your Jenkins server base URL (eg. https://jenkins.example.com/jenkins) + ``/securityRealm/finishLogin``.
+The plugin allows the PKCE usage for the authentication.
+You can force its usage at the creation of the :ref:`OAuth2 app <openidconnect_provider_client_registration>`.

 Keep the generated Client Secret securely until the next step.